andonary/factory-method/README.md

 ## Architecture

-The pattern is represented in folder `src/pattern`.
+Folder `src/utils` doesn't need to be considered if you are interested about the pattern.

-Folder `src/pattern` doesn't need to be considered if you are interested about the pattern.
+Folder `src/pattern` represent the pattern itself.

 It's hold some business logic, which should be moved to a more convenient folder.
 But this is not the focus of this repository.